Kindergarten Language Arts

 RF.K.2: I can show that I know how words and their parts go together.

-RF.K.2.D: I can find and say the beginning, middle and last sound in simple words.
+RF.K.2.D: I can find and say the beginning, middle, and last sounds in simple words.

 RF.K.3: I can show what I have learned about letters and sounds by reading words.